chriscareycode/nagiostv-react/README.md

 # NagiosTV

-Compatible with Nagios Core 4
+Compatible with Nagios Core 4 and Nagios XI

 NagiosTV is a user interface (UI) for the Nagios monitoring system https://www.nagios.org